bitcoinlayers/bitcoinlayers/SELFSUBMIT.md

 - Add to the array of all layers
 - Add project logo to public/logos.
 Please ensure that the file's name matches the "slug" in the [layername]json file and is in png format
 - Submit a PR and prosper :sunglasses:

+Please include any relevant documentation, and source viewable code, with your submission.

+## Get in touch

 After following this process and submitting your PR, feel free to additionally notify our team in our [community telegram](https://t.me/+8rv-1I2gkmQ4ZmJh).